 In our work published in Nature Electronics, we go further than this and implement a circuit consisting of two FET and QD devices as shown in the illustration above, which allows us to actually test the key concept of dynamic readout.
 As you can see, bonding of this circuit turned out to be challenging, but we were able to succeed and show sequential readout of two devices, which is the basis for dynamic random access of many cells.
 Finally, we wanted to better understand why our circuit performed well in order to give guidelines for future designs of integrated classical-quantum circuits.
 We therefore look more closely into control FETs of different sizes, which were available on the same chip, and develop a model of the resistance and capacitance depending on channel width and gate length.
 Using a readout model, we evaluate the readout signal-to-noise ratio as a function of these scaling parameters and find that the choice we made at the beginning, of using a FET of large channel width and small gate length, was the right choice, as the low resistance of a wide channel device maximises the SNR.
 However, to allow readout of a large scale device efficiently the size of the FET needs to be scaled down.
 Our models show that the FET width can be scaled by a factor of 100 allowing dense integration while maintaining sufficient SNR by compromising on retention time and voltage noise.

-If you want to learn more about this, please see our article available at Nature Electronics.
+If you want to learn more about this, please see our article available at Nature Electronics and our video abstract below.
 As a next step it would be interesting to design an integrated circuit version of our experiment following the guidelines given by our models.